bonitasoft/bonita-doc/md/software-extensibility.md

 The following elements may be used as extension points but there is no guarantee of stability across versions.
 No changes are planned, but we reserve the right to change make incompatible changes in any future version.

 * **Portal URLs and Forms URLs**.
-Some customer projects have used hard-coded or forged URLs to access specific pages of Bonita BPM Portal or forms, to fit in with specific technology or navigation constraints.
+Some customer projects have used hard-coded or forged URLs to access specific pages of Bonita Portal or forms, to fit in with specific technology or navigation constraints.
-While such URLs have so far been quite stable, there is no guarantee that they will not change across Bonita BPM versions.
+While such URLs have so far been quite stable, there is no guarantee that they will not change across Bonita versions.
-Recommendation: if your project relies on such URLs, make URL generation configurable so that you can easily change it if required after a Bonita BPM upgrade.
+Recommendation: if your project relies on such URLs, make URL generation configurable so that you can easily change it if required after a Bonita upgrade.
 * **Forms HTML templates**.
 It is possible to modify the HTML page template, HTML process template, or HTML portal template to customize the appearance and behavior of forms.
-There is no guarantee that these templates will not change across Bonita BPM versions.
+There is no guarantee that these templates will not change across Bonita versions.
 If a form uses some Javascript code based on an element in the HTML Document Object Model, the element may be moved, modified or removed in a future version so the Javascript will no longer work.
 * **Authorization Rule Mapping**.
 It is possible to modify authorization rules mapping applied to start a process, display process overview or execute a task.
 You can customize this mapping by defining your own bean and override property.
 See [Authorization Rule Mapping](custom-authorization-rule-mapping.md)